qlik-oss/sn-table/.github/CONTRIBUTION.md

     yarn spec

-It verifies the [table object properties](../src/object-properties.js) (a JSDoc file) and generates a [Scriptappy](https://github.com/qlik-oss/scriptappy) definition documentation (a API spec) from that file.
+It verifies the [table object properties](../src/object-properties.js) (a JSDoc file) and generates a [Scriptappy](https://github.com/qlik-oss/scriptappy) definition documentation (an API spec) from that file.

 > Note: When there is any change in the [API spec](../api-specifications/properties.json), DO NOT commit the file.
 The change will be updated and merged into the main branch when doing the next release